 Whenever shares of Common Stock are to be delivered pursuant to an award under the Plan, the Company shall be entitled to require as a condition of delivery that the grantee remit to the Company an amount sufficient in the opinion of the Company to satisfy all federal, state and other governmental tax withholding requirements related thereto.
 With the approval of the Committee, which it shall have sole discretion to grant, the grantee may satisfy the foregoing condition by electing to have the Company withhold from delivery shares having a value equal to the amount of tax to be withheld.
 Such shares shall be valued at their Fair Market Value on the date as of which the amount of tax to be withheld is determined (the "Tax Date").
 Fractional share amounts shall be settled in cash.
 Such a withholding election may be made with respect to all or any portion of the shares to be delivered pursuant to an award.
-To the extent required for such a withholding of stock to qualify for the exemption available under Rule 16b-3, such an election by a grantee whose transactions in Common Stock are subject to Section 16(b) of the 1934 Act shall be: (a) subject to the approval of the award with respect to which the election is made; and (d) made at least six months prior to the Tax Date unless such withholding election is in connection with exercise of an option and both the election and the exercise occur prior to the Tax Date in a "window period" of 10 business days beginning on the third day following release of the Company's quarterly or annual summary statement of sales and earnings.
+To the extent required for such a withholding of stock to qualify for the exemption available under Rule 16b-3, such an election by a grantee whose transactions in Common Stock are subject to Section 16(b) of the 1934 Act shall be: (a) subject to the approval of the committee in its sole discretion; (a) irrevocable; (a) made no sooner than six months after the grant of the award with respect to which the election is made; and (d) made at least six months prior to the Tax Date unless such withholding election with exercise of an option and both the election and the exercise occur prior to the Tax Date in a "window period" of 10 business days beginning on the third day following release of the Company's quarterly or annual summary statement of sales and earnings.